Updated: Jan 30

 So my role is varied.
 I am an events manager, graphic designer (for marketing events on social media and the website, though this is mostly done by a colleague), befriend-er, seminar/church speaker, host, charity rep, counsellor, fundraiser, coordinator of volunteers, tour guide, and more!
 As of August 2020, I am also an International Christian Chaplain as part of the Chaplaincy Team at the University of Surrey.
 In all that I do, I am grateful for the faithful volunteers here in Guildford that have been keeping the work going for 35+ years.
 I heavily rely on them for their expertise in many of these areas as well!

 If you pray, I would appreciate your prayer support and you can click this link to join my mailing list which I will be using to send out a monthly newsletter - separate from this blog.

 To find out more about Friends International (FI): click here

 To find out more about Friends International Guildford (FIG): click here

-If you have never sponsored anyone like this but you are interested then a small amount regularly is more beneficial than a large amount once.
-Give whatever you are comfortable with, £5 to £20 is the range I'd recommend.
+A small amount regularly is more beneficial than a large amount once.
+Please give whatever you are comfortable with and anything from £5 upwards a month makes a big difference.
 There is no pressure if you need to cancel your giving in future, especially as the cost of living is getting higher.
 I'm grateful for the fact that you may be considering it at all!
 It all goes through Friends International as a charity and if you do allocate money to me, 12% will still be given to Friends International's charity aims.
 If you have any questions that I have not answered here about finances or the work that I do, please do get in touch.